 Collaborations are one of my favourite things about blogging.
-Over the past few years they’ve become massive, growing in both size and length – but there are also loads of smaller projects going on that may not get as much attention, but are just as creative and community-focused.
+In recent years they’ve become massive, growing in both size and length – but there are also loads of smaller projects going on that may not get as much attention, but are just as creative and community-focused.

 One example is Charming and Open hosted by the awesome Ian over at Adventure Rules.
 The question I asked him this time was focused on the community rather than gaming: I wanted to know how he thought collaborations would evolve and what he’d like to see from them in 2020.
 In return he asked me how blogging about video games for a few years now has changed how I play or think about them.
 So let me grab a cup of tea while I mull it over for a few minutes, and then we can begin.

 When my now-husband Pete first introduced me to his young son, I wrote a post for an old blog dedicated to Ethan called The wisdom of the LEGO Movie Videogame.
 This was a turning point because it far more personal than anything I’d written before.
 It made me realise I was attempting each new gaming experience in a way that was almost clinical, with one eye always on the lookout for material for the next article, and I’d forgotten about the joy that comes from playing video games.

 That old site was left behind a few months later and I started afresh with Later Levels, deciding to take it in a direction which was much more fulfilling.
 As well as writing about subjects with more meaning, I wanted to make sure that gaming was ultimately what it was supposed to be: fun.
 I stopped searching for new content and started picking up games to simply enjoy them, and if they happened to end up in a post then it was an additional bonus.
 Play for playing’s sake and write because you have something to say.

 Know what you like – but try new things too